boechat107/imgproc_scripts/README.md

 generates smoother boundaries than binary operations.

 The code here was generalized to be able to remove straight lines in any direction on gray scale images.

-The author
+The algorithm can be tested using the following lines in Octave:

 ```matlab
 octave> img = imread('resources/dut.jpg');